anvikav/Anvika_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7IKxNl-OvRk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 ### Code

-For object detection, I measured the distance  signals from an ultrasonic sensor traveled and converted it into centimeters with the microsecondsToCentimeters() function.
-The vibrating motor, buzzer, and led would then flicker on and off in response as long as the wave traveled less than 70 cm.
-The frequency of the pulsing would increase as the object got closer.
+To find objects within a 70 cm radius of the user, I send signals from an ultrasonic sensor and measure how long they travel.
+From there, I convert it into centimeters with the microsecondsToCentimeters() function.
+The vibrating motor, buzzer, and led then flicker on and off in response; the frequency of the pulsing increases as the object got closer.

 ```c++
   void loop()